Rules of the Game Tūkstantis

 Hearts king and queen – 100 points

-In this case, you can increase your bet to more than 120 points, for example, if you have a spades king and queen, your bet can be up to 160 points, if you have a hearts king and queen – 220 points.
+In this case, you can increase your bet to more than 120 points, for example, if you have a spades king and queen, your bet can be up to 160 points, if you have a hearts king or queen – 220 points.

-Another important point
+Another important highlight

 Then both of their opponents are awarded 60 points each.
 Why increase the bet?
 The answer is simple – this way, you get closer to winning.